Defending Yourself from Ransomware

 An eMarketer chart published in January 2020 found that 48% of senior executives at midsized companies feel malware and ransomware are their greatest cyber threat.
 Despite the recognition of this threat, only 45% have a contingency plan in place should an attack occur.
 What’s more, only 47% have proactive countermeasures in place of an attack and 37% hired an external consultant to identify threats.
 This poses a challenge: the threat is real and recognized, but is enough being done to protect one’s business from an attack?

-We consulted with CDW cybersecurity expects on how ransomware attacks take place, the threats they pose, the fallout that could occur and the unique threats that small businesses face.
+We consulted with CDW cybersecurity experts on how ransomware attacks take place, the threats they pose, the fallout that could occur, and the unique threats that small businesses face.
 Finally, we talked about solutions and strategies to protect your organization against a ransomware attack

 How Hackers Plan a Ransomware Attack